Victor-Spichenkoff/million_show/README.md

 ## TODO -> Continue match
 - Apenas pega
-- New -> avisa, ignora o pegar e já dar um next direto
+- New → avisa, ignora o pegar e já dar um next direto

+# Biggest Challenges
+## Handle multi-lingual pagination
+- User has the possibility of change the language, so
+- it was necessary to build a sophisticated system to cache and update properly and individually each page number